biodunlarry/biodunlarry/README.md

 - 💞️ I’m looking to collaborate on with companies, organisations and individuals on***Data entry and Analytical Project*** to solve business problem
 - 📫 How to reach me ...[Linkedin](https://www.linkedin.com/in/biodun-olanrewaju-36a8b6251/)
 - 😄 Pronouns: He
-- ⚡ Fun fact: I'm lively, detailed, love to speak publicily and guidind youth into pursuing a befiting career
+- ⚡ Fun fact: I'm lively, detailed, love to speak publicly and guiding youth into pursuing a befitting career

 <!---
 biodunlarry/biodunlarry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.